 The internet is full of resources that offer help to people in grief, such as different grief quizzes, grief groups, or contact information for licensed mental health professionals.
 If your friends or loved ones are going through grief, one of the best things you can do is support them and be present with them.
 Always encourage someone who is struggling to seek professional help.

-Grief is something we experience when we lose a loved one.
+Grief is something we experience when we lose a loved one, experience a traumatic event such as abuse or a natural disaster, or when we undergo significant life changes.
 Swiss-American psychiatrist Elisabeth Kübler-Ross categorized grief into five stages.
 This grief model includes the denial stage followed by anger, depression, bargaining, and acceptance as part of the grieving process.
 Individuals may experience stages at different lengths and in different order.
 Many models of grief in modern psychology have more or fewer stages, but the Kübler-Ross model of grief is the basis for most models.